Showing posts with label Changes we don't need. Show all posts

 8) No thought given to the knock-on effects through the rest of the game?!

 If this change is really going to mean that substantial numbers of defenders and defensive midfielders (30 or 40 of them, maybe more?) might be capable of earning at least 30-40 additional points per season, that is a very substantial change to the dynamics of the game - and it ought to be reflected in the pricing.
 Thus far, it appears not to have been.
+[Actually, it does appear that prices have been tweaked a bit.
+I haven't been able to attempt a thorough survey, but it looks very much as though a lot of defenders have been bumped up in price by 0.5 million this year (so, there aren't nearly as many at the base level of 4.5 million as you'd usually expect); and there may have been some compensating suppression of prices for certain midfielders, to try to balance things up and keep the overall budget manageable.
+This seems like a bit of a half-arsed and inadequate treatment of the problem.]
 This could be an unmerited windfall for FPL managers this season, offering us unexpected value in some players we'd usually spurn (but FPL hasn't given us enough information to make shrewd choices about this in our initial squads; we're going to have to keep our eyes peeled in the opening weeks of the season, to see where the most appealing bargains might be).
 But I don't think that can be sustainable going forward.
 Player prices - and the points potential represented by your squad budget - are inextricably tied to the total points potential in the game.
 If you increase the points potential by changing the scoring system, that must have an inflationary impact on player values.
 And unless you can pull off some chicanery with 'resetting' the relative values of players, pruning prices elsewhere to compensate for the rise in value of top defenders and defensive midfielders (though that too is likely to be value-distorting, making some players exaggeratedly more attractive because 'underpriced'), you're going to have to increase the budget cap too.
 FPL doesn't seem to have given any thought to any of this yet.

 They might, however, represent 'better value' - for the last one or two spots in your starting eleven, especially early in the season when budget is tight - over an extended run of games, if they can chip in these extra points with a dependable regularity.
-The top performers in this category look like they could be getting into contention for your final budget picks to fill out the initial squad.
-Or perhaps rather, the top value-for-money defensive choices - buoyed by this addition to their points haul - could be appealing choices for the squad-filler places; those might well be not the highest total points-producers, but cheaper, generally quite unfancied players who unexpectedly pick up 10 or 20 points more than most of their defensive peers from the new rule.
+Strong performers like this seem likely to become the top value-for-money defensive choice, appealing options at least for the squad-filler places; those might well be not the highest total points-producers, but cheaper, generally quite unfancied players who unexpectedly pick up 10 or 20 points more than most of their defensive peers from the new rule.

 These new 'defensive points' might ultimately prove to be just a bothersome irrelevance.
 But it's the uncertainty I can't stand.
 There was NO NEED to introduce a change like this.
 It's just thrown a spanner in the works!